nopeAnon/Automated-HoloCure-Fishing/README.md

 3. Execute [launch_python.bat](launch_python.bat) to open a console using the environment or copy the content to your console or skip this step and
 4. Open HoloCure.
 5. Start fishing by opening holocure_fishing.py or in your console "python holocure_fishing.py" or by any other means you want.
+6. Select if you want to fish or mine.
-6. Go to Holo House and start fishing.
+6. Go to Holo House and start fishing or mining.
 7. Enjoy!

 # Getting Started on Linux